andrija-djurovic/monobinShiny/README.md

 ``` r
 monobinShiny::monobinApp()
 ```
-If the application is install and run properly, the following should appear in web browser:
+If the application is installed and run properly, the following should appear in web browser:

 ![plot](./pics/pic00.png)